-This is an illustration from the "Tales of the Force" Big Golden Book.
+Another illustration from "Tales of the Force", the recent Big Golden Book...

 Tuesday, October 10, 2017